mojpalac/mojpalac/docs/books/pragmatic_programmer.md

 ### 44 Naming Things

-whenever you create something, you need to pause and think “what is my motivation to create this?”
+whenever you create something, you need to pause and think "what is my motivation to create this?"

 It’s important that everyone on the team knows what project jargon means, and that they use them consistently.